-Puring 2022 we undertook our first Cohort of the Prince's Trust "Get Into" Programme in partnership with the DWP who funded the programme.
+During 2022 we undertook our first Cohort of the Prince's Trust "Get Into" Programme in partnership with the DWP who funded the programme.
 This partnership is building a diverse and sustainable workforce whilst supporting the many young people disproportionally impacted during unprecedented and challenging times.
 The Prince's Trust is committed to supporting every young person to succeed, regardless of their background, social status or the challenges they face.
 The "Get Into" programme, hosted 10 young people, and consisted of a Taster Day, Induction course (included Basic Health Care Skills), employability days and a 4-week work placement as Patient Environment Support Workers.
-The programme ended with a Celebration Event where all the young people were presented with a certificate by the Charles Janczewski (the Health Board's Chair) and 7 of those individuals are now working on our Bank as Healthcare Support Workers.